Department of Physician Assistant Studies

 Underserved Populations: All students are required to do at least one underserved or rural population rotation.

 Distant Rotations: All students should anticipate a minimum of two clinical rotations outside of the Springfield area that will require living in "off-campus" housing (e.g., Tahlequah and Grove, OK, Rolla and Poplar Bluff, MO).
 Unless the student can provide their own housing (e.g., with family or friends) for thee "distant" rotations, the Program clinical rotation supervisor will arrange for housing when possible.
 When this is not possible, the program clinical rotation supervisor will provide information regarding housing options in the local community.
 The student will then arrange for their housing.
 All housing expenses are the responsibility of the student, regardless of whether the student or Program makes the arrangements.
-Off-Campus housing for one six- week period may range from $500-$1,000 (see below).
+Off-Campus housing for one six- week period may range up to $1,500.

 Off-Campus Housing: Off-campus housing for one six-week period ranges up to $1,500.
 Commuting: All students should anticipate having several clinical rotations that will require commuting.
 For safety reasons, students will typically not be asked to commute more than 50 miles (one-way) or one hour to a clinical site.
 This is NOT considered a distance rotation.
 Please note that commuting distances are calculated from the Missouri State campus rather than the student's residence while in the program.

 Clinical Rotation Assignments: Core clinical rotation assignments are determined by the program.
 Students are not allowed to choose their core clinical training assignments, but a student may suggest a new clinical training site or preceptor.
 Regarding the Directed rotation, a student can request a particular clinical training site or preceptor.
 Finally, it is not generally possible to establish new core clinical rotation sites in other states or locations within Missouri beyond reasonable driving distance.